Table of Contents

 The Bottom Line

 You may want to consider the importance of life insurance for the future of your family and your business.
-Life insurance for business owners can do more than just help ensure financial security for those you care about.
+Life insurance for business owners can do more than just help with financial security for those you care about.
 It can also help your company pass along to the next generation and help secure your legacy.